nico-castell/mcserver-setup/README.md

 	configure the *server.properties* file and get a server icon (*server-icon.png*, 64x64 resolution).

-6. You still have two files to copy, those are:
+6. You still have some files to copy, those are:
 	| File in this folder | Destination                             |
 	| ------------------- | --------------------------------------- |
 	| *mcserver-run.sh*   | */usr/local/bin/mcserver-run*           |